 Better still, think about delaying big ticket buys.
 The post-Christmas sales could see the same item available for a fraction of its pre-Christmas price.

-With your finances in good shape and card debt under control, you're well placed to celebrate the festive season knowing you can take advantage of investment opportunities in 2012.
+With your finances in good shape and card debt under control, you're well placed to celebrate the take advantage of investment opportunities in 2012.